thatte-idli-kaal-soup/tiks-ultimate.in/content/homepage/play-with-us.md

 header_menu: true
 ---

-Join us at our practices, you are welcome to join us irrespective of your age, gender or physical ability.
-We have players of all experience levels attending our sessions
+Join us at our pick-up practices!
+You are welcome to join us irrespective of your age, gender or physical ability.
+We have players of all experience levels attending our sessions.

 #### Where